wersja polska (Polish version)

 About program

-Liebmann software is intended to make computatios of electron / ion optical systems.
+Liebmann software is intended to make computations of electron / ion optical systems.

 Laplace equation